 Informal workers are increasingly forming or joining organizations to fight for their rights, enhance their bargaining power, increase their economic power and improve their livelihoods.
 Their membership-based organizations (MBOs) take many forms: trade unions, cooperatives, informal associations or self-help groups.

 The majority of MBOs tend to be local, small and fragile, so are often not visible – but they exist in surprisingly large numbers.
-WIEGO has a database of over 800 informal workers’ organizations around the world: see the WIEGO Organization and Representation Data Base (WORD ).
+WIEGO has a database of over 800 informal workers’ organizations worldwide: see the WIEGO Organization and Representation Data Base (WORD ).
 WORD is regularly updated to include new entries and information.

 A wide range of organizational forms exist.
 At a primary level there are democratic MBOs of informal workers: unions, various types of associations, self-help groups, cooperatives and networks.
 There are also hybrid organizations with mixed membership, NGOs that work with informal workers, and organizations that are shifting from existing within an NGO or other community-based organization to becoming independent MBOs.

 Some organize as women and workers, others begin organizing as migrant communities and then as workers.
 Some start to organize around savings and credit, or around religious affiliation, then grow to become unions or worker associations.
 For more detail, see Chen et al., 2007, Membership-Based Organizations of the Poor .

 The largest union of informal women workers in the world is the Self-Employed Women’s Association (SEWA), a trade union of over 1.9 million women informal workers in India.
 SEWA struggles to improve the rights and working conditions of workers, and has also formed over 100 cooperatives – united into a federation – to promote economic and livelihood development and self- sufficiency.
-SEWA cooperatives include a full-service bank, and a health insurance provider (see Fact Sheet ).
+SEWA cooperatives include a full-service bank, and a health insurance provider.
 For more information, see SEWA’s profile as an Institutional Member of WIEGO.